-This notwithstanding, Decree No. 2014/2008, supplemented by Federal Secretariat of Energy Resolution No. 1312/2008, created the "Oil Plus" and "Refining Plus" incentive programmes aimed at increasing the production of oil and fuels through the granting of tax credit certificates, applicable to the payment of export taxes.
+This notwithstanding, Decree No. 2014/2008, supplemented by Federal Secretariat of Energy Resolution No. 1312/2008, created the 'Oil Plus' and 'Refining Plus' incentive programmes aimed at increasing the production of oil and fuels through the granting of tax credit certificates, applicable to the payment of export taxes.

-In turn, Resolution No. 24/2008 of the Federal Secretariat of Energy has established the "Gas Plus" incentive programme with the view of increasing natural gas production by excluding such gas from volumes subject to the supply rules and pricing mechanisms of the 2007-2011 agreement with gas producers.
+In turn, pursuant to Resolution No. 24/2008 of the Federal Secretariat of Energy, as amended and supplemented by Resolutions No. 1031/2008 and No. 695/2008 of such Secretariat, the federal government has established the 'Gas Plus' incentive programme with the view of increasing natural gas production by excluding gas produced by projects approved under such programme from volumes subject to the supply rules and pricing mechanisms of the 2007-2011 agreement with gas producers.
+Since the establishment of the 'Gas Plus' programme numerous projects have been submitted to, and received approval by, the Federal Secretariat of Energy.